Market Cap N/A

 rsmracks Oct.
 30 at 9:29 PM

-$SPY $GOLD $TLT $BGT $JPM https://realinvestmentadvice.com/can-paul-tudor-jones-and-stanley-druckenmiller-be-wrong/ This is a great article.
+$SPY $B $TLT $BGT $JPM https://realinvestmentadvice.com/can-paul-tudor-jones-and-stanley-druckenmiller-be-wrong/ This is a great article.
 I’ve stated for a long time that bond yields could remain higher for longer on the 10 year and especially the 30 years.
 The 2 year is about to run out of gas and will hit 3.5% soon.
 The 10 year, which mortgage rates track will ease up as the FED continues cutting rates, but I see the 30 year staying in the mid 4’s.
 It doesn’t matter which person wins this election, they are going to spend like mad.
 I still say 2026 peak.
 2027 rollover and a complete depression could form 2028-2029.
 All debt driven and high unemployment.
 “We believe the slowing economic growth and lower inflation trends that persisted before the Pandemic are reasserting themselves.
 It may sound ridiculous today, but we wouldn’t be shocked if investors and the Fed were again worried about deflation in the coming years” Deflation will be very painful.

 2 · Reply